finfet/kestrel-doc/content/docs/security-information.md

 is the last chunk in the message.
 The chunk number MUST increase sequentially and MUST contain only a single last chunk indicator.

 This design ensures that chunks in a message CANNOT be re-ordered, modified, removed, duplicated, or truncated.

 Messages CANNOT be modified or truncated without detection.

+## Key Commitment

+Kestrel lacks key commitment due to the use of ChaCha20-Poly1305 as its AEAD scheme.
+The result is that there is not a one-to-one relationship between a ciphertext and plaintext.
+It is possible for a single ciphertext to decrypt to two different plaintexts under two different keys.